Hcha-byte/WaypointsAndWonders/README.md

 ├── Procfile               # For deployment on platforms like Railway ├── README.md              # Project overview and instructions
 ├── requirements.txt       # Python package dependencies
 └──  run.py                # Entrypoint for running the app

 ```

 ## 🧑‍💻 Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please follow best practices for contributing to this project.

 ## 📝 License